 In addition to his prehospital education from both Humber College and the Michener Institute in Toronto, Ian holds a BSc from the University of New Brunswick and a Master of Health Sciences in Health Administration from the University of Toronto.
 He is bilingual and has completed programs in Emergency Management, with the Canadian Medical Associations’ Physician Leadership Institute and has completed LEADS certification through the Canadian College of Health Leaders.

 Ian is also an active researcher, having presented multiple abstracts, posters and oral presentations on trauma system performance at the national level.
-He also serves as Board Chair for the Atlantic Collaborative on Injury Prevention and as Leadership Advisory Team member for Child Safety Link – organizations dedicated to reducing the burden of injury throughout Atlantic Canada.
+He also serves as Past Chair for the Atlantic Collaborative on Injury Prevention, is an active surveyor with Accreditation Canada and serves on the Trauma Association of Canada’s Provincial Leadership Committee.

 Shelley has held the full-time position of Trauma Coordinator at The Moncton Hospital, the province’s Level 2 Trauma Centre, since 2010 and recently began job sharing with Julie Ringuette.
 Shelley is an experienced emergency nurse who has also provided management leadership to the emergency department at The Moncton Hospital.
 Shelley trained and worked at the Health Sciences Centre, St. John’s NL for 12 years prior to moving to The Moncton Hospital 1996.